A vast, growing library of music resources

 From this library you can choose from a range of music resources which you might want to mix in with your own.
 You can also use the library to find and save resources linked to many other areas of music-making in your school.

-Take a look at what’s in the Musical School Freestyle library
+Take a look inside the Freestyle library

 The topics mostly contain collections of songs or related resources linked to popular primary themes such as Ancient Egypt, Minibeasts and Healthy Living.
 As they are intended to be used flexibly to support your teaching in a range of contexts, there are no lesson plans.
 The topics have been divided by age range, but many can be used across the primary sector.